cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis-part-4.markdown

 #                                                   )
 def get_outliers(reason_amount_pairs, thresh=3.5):
     """
-        This uses the median absolute divergence (MAD) statistic to find outliers for each reason x specialty partitions.
+        This uses the median absolute deviation (MAD) statistic to find outliers for each reason x specialty partitions.

         Outliers are computed as follows:
         * Let X be all the payments for a given specialty, reason pair
         * Let x_i be a payment in X
-        * Let MAD be the median absolute divergence, defined as MAD = median( for all x in X, | x - median(X)| )
+        * Let MAD be the median absolute deviation, defined as MAD = median( for all x in X, | x - median(X)| )
         * Let M_i be the modified z-score for payment x_i, defined as 0.6745*(x_i − median(X) )/MAD